 Cleaning your walls is just as important as repairing them.
 Over time, walls can become quite dusty and the last thing you want to do is trap this dust on your walls forever.
 So, cleaning your walls is a step which you simply shouldn’t overlook.

 If you are painting your kitchen then it is also important to clean up any oil or food stains which might have ended up on your walls while you were cooking.
-You may not even notice many of these stains on a daily basis yet when it comes time to painting you certainly don’t want to be painting over cooking stains.
+You may not even notice many of these stains on a daily basis but you certainly don’t want to be painting over cooking stains.

 The simplest way to clean your walls is with a sponge or cleaning cloth and a bucket of soapy water.
 You can also catch wandering dust bunnies by vacuuming your walls before you tackle them with a soapy sponge.
 An easy hack for cleaning the hard to reach places higher up on your walls is to use a sponge mop.
 That way you won’t need to attempt to balance on a ladder while you are scrubbing away.